emlez/emlez.dev/content/pages/portfolio/project-5.md

 thumb_image: /images/graphing.png
 thumb_image_alt: A pair of illustrated people making bar and linear charts.
 image: /images/graphing.png
-image_alt: A white gamepad on a green background
+image_alt: A pair of illustrated people making bar and linear charts.
 seo:
   title: Project Title 5
   description: This is the project 5 description